 It is an interesting feature of this House that whenever a Scottish Conservative Member makes an important and honest point, the decibel level from the Scottish nationalist party Members rises to the sort of pitch normally heard at Parkhead when Celtic scores a goal.
 The truth is that my hon.
 Friend is absolutely right: while the Scottish Government have taken some steps to mitigate the consequences, there is more that they can and must do.
 I salute the work of Scottish Ministers such as Humza Yousaf and the Deputy First Minister, who have taken a pragmatic approach, but it is critical that the First Minister and representatives here live up to their responsibilities to the people of Scotland and support a deal.

 The Government are spending £100 million on the Get Ready for Brexit campaign—the largest ad campaign for 70 years, which is clearly intended to provide a party political, partisan drumbeat to the general election that the Prime Minister has twice tried and twice failed to get through this House.
-An article on Buzzfeed reveals that the data collected through the Get Ready for Brexit campaign is being centrally collected, and I have been inundated by communications from concerned civil servants who are worried about what this Government are asking them to do.
+An article on Buzzfeed reveals that the data collected through the Get Ready for Brexit campaign is being collected centrally, and I have been inundated by communications from concerned civil servants who are worried about what this Government are asking them to do.
 When was it decided to collect that data, by whom, and with what purposes?
 What security is the Chancellor of the Duchy of Lancaster providing to the 15 million citizens who use the gov.uk each week?
 What help has he given the Information Commissioner, who at my request is now investigating?

 I hope that as a result of the hon.
 Lady’s question, for which I am grateful, more of her constituents and others will visit the Brexit pages on the gov.uk website.
 The Government Digital Service has done a wonderful job in making sure that we provide information.
 As a result of the information campaign, which is authored, directed and supervised by civil servants, many more businesses are better prepared.
 It is the case that we make sure that the data we have is used better to serve our citizens.